Diocese of San Bernardino: 1978 to present

 Pope John Paul II erected the Diocese of San Bernardino on November 6, 1978, taking San Bernardino and Riverside Counties from the Diocese of San Diego.
 He appointed Reverend Phillip Straling of San Diego as the first bishop of San Bernardino.

 During Straling's episcopate, the diocese grew from about 235,000 people to 800,000, and from 85 parishes to 105.
 For the formation for ministry, he established a diaconate program, and started the Straling Institute in 1980 for laymen.
 In 1995, John Paul II named Straling as bishop of the Diocese of Reno and replaced him in San Bernardino with Auxiliary Bishop Gerald Barnes.

 Under Barnes, the diocese operated three high schools, twenty-three elementary schools and three pre-schools.
-In 2001, Barnes inaugurated the Annual Bishop's Golf Classic to fund scholarships to families who are unable to afford a Catholic education for their children.
-During his tenure, Barnes closed four primary schools in the California communities of Barstow, Banning, Apple Valley and San Bernardino.
-The high desert portion of the diocese currently has no Catholic schools.In 2019, Auxiliary Bishop Alberto Rojas of the Archdiocese of Chicago was appointed as coadjutor bishop of the Diocese of San Bernardino by Pope Francis to assist Barnes.
+In 2001, Barnes inaugurated the Annual Bishop's Golf Classic, held at golf courses in the diocese.
+Its purpose was to fund scholarships for children to attend Catholic schools.
+During his tenure, Barnes closed four primary schools in Barstow, Banning, Apple Valley and San Bernardino.
+The high desert portion of the diocese currently has no Catholic schools.

-When Barnes retired in 2020, Rojas automatically succeeded him as bishop.
+In 2019, Auxiliary Bishop Alberto Rojas of the Archdiocese of Chicago was appointed as coadjutor bishop of San Bernardino by Pope Francis to assist Barnes.When Barnes retired in 2020, Rojas automatically succeeded him as bishop.
 In May 2023 seven priests were ordained for San Bernardino, the largest number of ordinations in the diocese's history.

-As of 2023, the current bishop of San Bernardino is Alberto Rojas.
+In July 2025, Rojas issued a dispensation from attending Sunday mass for parishioners who feared being targeted at churches by agents of Immigration and Customs Enforcement (ICE).
+As of 2026, the current bishop of San Bernardino is Alberto Rojas.